 Difference Between Percentage And Percentile

-Percentage and percentile are both measurements used in data analysis, but they serve different purposes.
+Difference Between Percentage And Percentile: Data analysts use percentages and percentiles as measurements, but they serve different purposes.
 A percentage is a way to express a proportion as a fraction of 100.
 For example, if 60 out of 100 students in a class scored an A on a test, the percentage of students who scored an A would be 60%.
-Percentages are commonly used in everyday life to compare quantities or express rates of change.
+People commonly use percentages in everyday life to compare quantities or express rates of change.

 In summary, percentages are used to express proportions out of 100, while percentiles indicate the position of a value within a dataset.
 Percentages are commonly used to compare quantities or express rates, while percentiles are used in statistics to compare individual performances to a larger group.
 Understanding the difference between percentage and percentile is essential for accurately interpreting and analyzing data.